kelanny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Created a global variable with a script
 ADded a script that display sum of number and variable Added a script to divide two number variables
+Added a script that powers BREATH to the power of LOVE as variables